Outline of World History

 1. Persepolis served as a magnificent ceremonial capital.

-2. The empire promoted cultural exchange and respect for local customs.
+2. The empire promoted cultural exchange and relative tolerance for local customs.

-3. Its legacy influenced later empires in the region and beyond.
+3. Its legacy influenced later empires in the region and beyond (e.g., Hellenistic kingdoms after Alexander's conquest around GT c. -330).

 1. Formation of Distinct Civilizations

-2. Phoenician city-states flourished along the Mediterranean coast.
+2. Phoenician city-states (like Tyre, Sidon, Byblos) flourished along the Mediterranean coast, particularly from GT c. -1200.

-3. Both civilizations played pivotal roles in regional trade and cultural diffusion.
+3. Both played pivotal roles in regional trade and cultural diffusion.

 2. Contributions to Writing and Commerce

-1. The Phoenicians developed one of the first alphabets, influencing subsequent writing systems.
+1. The Phoenicians developed and spread one of the first practical alphabets (ancestor to Greek, Latin, Hebrew, Arabic scripts).

-2. Their maritime trade networks connected diverse regions and cultures.
+2. Their maritime trade networks connected diverse regions (Mediterranean, potentially beyond).

-3. Religious and cultural developments in Israel have had a lasting impact on global history.
+3. Religious (Monotheism in Israel/Judah) and cultural developments had a profound and lasting impact on global history.

 1. The prophet’s revelations laid the foundation of Islam.